Woman hands graphic designer working on digital tablet

 Minimized repetitive stress injuries

 How much do you use your hand and wrist when using a mouse?
-I used to get numb hands when I would use a mouse for a long period of time when playing computer games.
+I used to get a numb hand when I used a mouse for a long period of time when playing computer games.
 Having a hand in a very fixed position likely affected the bloodflow!
 In fact, fingers are not moving much at all and that can increase the risk of repetitive stress injuries, like carpal tunnel syndrome.

 Precision and Control